Helper station

 Helper station is a railroad station in Helper, Utah.
 It is served by Amtrak's California Zephyr, which runs once daily between Chicago, Illinois, and Emeryville, California, in the San Francisco Bay Area.
-The station is owned by the Union Pacific Railroad and contains a passenger waiting area only; there are no services provided (e.g., ticketing, restrooms, lounge, etc.).
+The station is owned by the Union Pacific Railroad and contains a passenger waiting area; no services are provided (e.g., ticketing, checked baggage, etc.).

 History

 The station was originally built by the Denver and Rio Grande Western Railroad in 1881, and the current station building was constructed in 1940.

 Beginning in 1983, both the Desert Wind (with service from Chicago to Los Angeles) and the Pioneer (with service from Chicago to Seattle) previously stopped at the Helper station.
 Service by the Pioneer was dropped when that train was rerouted through Wyoming in 1991 (the train was later discontinued altogether in 1997).
 Service by the Desert Wind ended when Amtrak discontinued that train in 1997 (at the same time as the Pioneer was discontinued).
 Also in 1997, the Green River station replaced the former station in Thompson Springs as the next station to the east.